 Iowa law provides sufficient choice through public charter schools, open enrollment, home school assistance, postsecondary enrollment options and nonpublic school alternatives.
 Additional investments in tax credits for nonpublic tuition or other options are not necessary to provide educational choice.

-Through original research and a close evaluation of highly effective board practices across the country, IASB recognizes the following five essential roles of effective school boards and encourages all Iowa board members to incorporate these principles in carrying out the mission of education in their communities:
+Through original research and a close evaluation of highly effective board practices across the country, IASB recognizes the following six essential roles of effective school boards and encourages all Iowa board members to incorporate these principles in carrying out the mission of public education in their communities:

 Participation in the democratic process is integral to the success of schools.
 School districts have a responsibility for promoting more community involvement in the election process to foster better-informed citizens and greater ownership in public education.
 Student achievement should drive decisions that impact school elections.